zitadel/zitadel/docs/docs/guides/authentication/login-users.md

 ## Token request

 Next you will have to exchange the given `code` for the tokens.
-For this HTTP POST request you will need to provide the following:
+For this HTTP POST request (form-urlencoded) you will need to provide the following:
 - code: the code that was issued from the authorization request
 - grant_type: must be `authorization_code`
 - redirect_uri: callback uri where the code was sent to.
 Must match exactly the redirect_uri of the authorization request